sofilip/obsidian-zotero-template/README.md

 # How to Use in GitHub Repo

-Place the template.md in your obsidian /_templates folder.
+  1. Place the template.md in your obsidian /_templates folder.

-Configure your Obsidian–Zotero plugin (e.g., Zotero Integration, mdnotes, or Zotfile) to use this template for exported annotations.
+  2. Configure your Obsidian–Zotero plugin.

+  3. Add a new Format:
+    - Name: format_name
+    - Output path: zotero_exports/{{citekey}}/{{citekey}}.md
+    - Image output path: zotero_exports/{{citekey}}/images/
+    - Image Base Name: {{citekey}}
+    - Template file: _templates/zotero_annotation_template.md
+    - Bibliography style: IEEE (use whatever you want, don't forget to change the .csl file)

+  4. Use the Zotero Integration Plugin (ctrl+p), in Obsidian, and select the file you'd like to export, type the format_name you entered.